drvigneshwari/MOS_Korean_2_English/README.md

-# MOS_Test
+# MOS
-This repository has the files related to MOS test tasks
+This repository has the files related to MOS tasks